Download eBooks & Wiring Diagrams (FREE)

 • Choose the best fabric covers

-Making your own camper van cushions starts with selecting the right inner material.
+Making your own camper van cushions starts with selecting a suitable inner material.

 We’re looking for a material that is:

-That’s why we think getting a foam mattress provides the best material for your DIY camper cushions.
+That’s why getting a foam mattress provides the best material for your DIY camper cushions.
 It is a high-density foam that will last you years.

-We suggest getting a 5” thick foam mattress so that your bum won’t reach the hard plywood bench below the cushions.
+We suggest getting a 5″ thick foam mattress so tour bum won’t reach the hard plywood bench below the cushions.

 This high-quality, gel-infused mattress has been supporting our bodies for 4+ years.
 It's lightweight and easy to cut so that you can shape it to fit your van's unique dimensions.

-Because the foam mattress cushion we recommended above arrives as a single unit, you’ll need to cut the foam to the exact dimensions you need to fit in your van.
+Because the foam mattress cushion we recommended above arrives as a single unit, you’ll need to cut the foam to the exmensions you need to fit in your van.

 The common budget solution is to take an ordinary serrated knife or box cutter and start sawing away at the foam.
-We can tell you, from experience, that this is a huge mistake.
-Using a knife will give you messy, jagged edges and it’s tough to get clean 90-degree angle cuts.
+We can tell you from experience that this is a huge mistake.
+Using a knife will give you messy, jagged edges, and getting clean 90-degree angle cuts is tough.

 Using an electrical carving knife is a 500% better option here.
 Your cuts will be faster and cleaner.
 See if a neighbor has one.
 Someone always does.